 How to pimp up your porridge

-But porridge wildness is now widespread and, as I discovered on The Food Programme, it comes in many exotic guises.
+But porridge wildness is now widespread and, as Sheila Dillon discovered on The Food Programme, it comes in many exotic guises.

-There are porridge restaurants — I went to one and had the Egg and Spinach.
-Then I tasted my producer’s Hazelnut and Butter porridge which, along with the obvious, was made with almond milk, cinnamon, coconut palm sugar and apple, plus a sprinkling of flower petals.
+There are porridge restaurants!
+In The Food Programme presenter Sheila Dillon went to one and had Egg and Spinach porridge.
+Also on offer was a Hazelnut and Butter porridge which, along with the obvious, was made with almond milk, cinnamon, coconut palm sugar and apple, plus a sprinkling of flower petals.

-Then in my own kitchen, three cooks went even wilder!
-Musician and chef Levi Roots produced a sweet risotto porridge with bay leaves, vanilla, nutmeg and coconut milk.
-Top Danish chef Trine Hahnemann used rye, spelt and oat flakes with apples, almonds and raisins to make a perfect Scandinavian bowl of comfort.
-And Shirley Spear, doyenne of Scottish chefs, made it pure and simple: oats, water and salt — and showed us all what simple perfection means.
+Here are three recipes for ways to really spice up your porridge experiences.
+Musician and chef Levi Roots has produced a sweet risotto porridge with bay leaves, vanilla, nutmeg and coconut milk.
+Top Danish chef Trine Hahnemann uses rye, spelt and oat flakes with apples, almonds and raisins to make a perfect Scandinavian bowl of comfort.
+And Shirley Spear, doyenne of Scottish chefs, makes it pure and simple: oats, water and salt — and showed us all what simple perfection means.

 Trine Hahnneman’s Scandinavian porridge